Aref18/hoteli/README.md

 # hoteli

-oteli – A Clean Architecture Hotel Booking App
+Hoteli – A Clean Architecture Hotel Booking App with Provider

-Hoteli is a modern hotel booking application built using Flutter and Clean Architecture principles.
-Designed and developed independently, this app allows users to search for hotels, like their favorite places, and switch between Dark and Light themes for an optimal user experience.
+Hoteli is a modern hotel booking application built using Flutter, Provider for state management, and Clean Architecture principles.
+Developed individually, the app enables users to easily search for hotels, like/favorite their preferred places, and switch between Dark and Light themes for a personalized experience.

 ✨ Features:
-🔍 Powerful search functionality to easily find hotels
+🔍 Smart search functionality to quickly find hotels

-❤️ Ability to like/favorite hotels for quick access
+❤️ Like/favorite system to save preferred hotels

-🌗 Dark and Light mode toggle support
+🌗 Toggle between Dark and Light themes

-🧱 Structured using Clean Architecture for scalability and maintainability
+🧱 Built using Clean Architecture for scalability and maintainability

+🧩 Uses Provider for clean and reactive state management

-📱 Built with Flutter for smooth and responsive UI on Android devices
+📱 Built with Flutter for a smooth and modern mobile experience

-Hoteli is a lightweight, elegant solution for discovering and booking hotels with a clean codebase and professional design.
+Hoteli is designed for simplicity, speed, and clarity — both in UI and code.